mdavezac/rsd-talks/rsd/scholar.md

 * More and more research uses software
 * General programmers can't understand research
-* Postdocs and PhD students don't have time to make reliable code
+* Postdocs and PhD students don't have time to make *reliable* code
+* Bad code will hold research back
+* Longuer know-how retention across generations of student
 * Better software for better research

 Why you should be one